etingof/snmpsim/docs/source/building-simulation-data.rst

     1.3.6.1.2.1.1.6.0|4|4, Petersburger strasse, Berlin, Germany
     1.3.6.1.2.1.1.8.0|67|4

+The *snmprec.py* tool can run over SNMPv1, v2c and v3.
+To configure SNMPv3 USM user
+authentication and privacy algorithms, :ref:`follow the instructions <auth-algos>` for *snmpsimd.py*.

 No special requirements exist for device file name and location.
-However, Simulator treats device file path as an SNMPv1/v2c community string and its MD5 hash constitutes SNMPv3 context name.
+Just keep in mind that at simulation time, *snmpsimd.py* treats *.snmprec* file path as SNMPv1/v2c community name or SNMPv3 context name.

-If you don't readily have some SNMP agent to play with, you're welcome to use our publicly available :ref:`SNMP Simulator instance <public-snmp-simulator>`.
+If you don't readily have some SNMP agent to play with, you're welcome to use our publicly available :ref:`SNMP Simulator instance <snmp-simulation-service>`.

 .. code-block:: bash